-If you want to make changes after you have completed your design work, it will affect how PREVIOUSLY generated documents are rendered.
+If you don't use the Auto Create Salesforce Attachment feature and want to make changes after you have completed your design work, it will affect how PREVIOUSLY generated documents are rendered.
 Therefore, if you need to make changes, you should CLONE the template and make modifications to the newly cloned record.

 You then uncheck Available for use and Initially Visible on the original template to ensure no new document can be created using it.